-To assist the voters with the Official Ballot Law, the Town of Greenland has written this Voter's Guide.
-Included is a brief explanation of the Official Ballot Law process, the warrant articles (followed by a brief explanation) that you will see on the Town Ballot, and the Board of Selectmen and Municipal Budget Committee recommendations.
+To assist the voters with the Official Ballot Law, the Town of Greenland has written this Voter's Guide based on the results of the Deliberative Session held on Saturday, February 03, 2024.
+Included are the warrant articles that will be on the Town Ballot (followed by a brief explanation) as well as the Board of Selectmen and Municipal Budget Committee recommendations.
 If you have any questions, please contact the Town Office at 603.380.7372.